powsybl/powsybl-optimizer/docs/optimizer/acOptimalPowerflow.md

   Therefore, when the optimization results are exported, **these generators are exported with a reactive power target of $0$**.
 - **Neither current limits nor power limits** on branches are considered in the optimization.
 - Branches with one side open are considered in optimization.
+- The voltage controls are not taken into account in the optimization model, as its purpose is to determine them (see [OpenReac](index.md#openreac)).
+  However, the remote control of generators and static var compensators is taken into account in the export of equipment's voltage target (see [Outputs](outputs.md#in-case-of-convergence)).

 ## Constraints